 Inform your doctor if you have the following conditions:

 - history of bleeding or blood clotting problems

 - increased pressure in the eye

-Dapoxetine may cause dizziness, drowsiness or some problems with your eyesight.
+Dapoxetine may cause dizziness, drowsiness or blurred vision.
 If affected, do not drive or take part in any activity in which you need to be alert or need to see clearly.

-Other side effects may include any of the following: headache, nausea, diarrhoea, constipation, vomiting, stomach pain, discomfort or swelling, indigestion, dry mouth, flushing, sweating, sleep disturbances, ringing in the ear, numbness or tingling sensation in the hands and feet, difficulty concentrating, feeling irritable, restlessness, and abnormal dreams.
+Other side effects include any of the following: headache, nausea, vomiting, diarrhoea, stomach pain or discomfort, constipation, indigestion, dry mouth, yawning, stuffy nose, ringing in the ears, numbness or tingling sensation, difficulty sleeping or concentrating, restlessness, and flushing.